dschnare/mustachejs/Readme.md

 # API

-If not loaded using a module framework then this module exports `BINDER` in the global namespace.
+If not loaded using a module framework then this module exports `MUSTACHE` in the global namespace.

 **MUSTACHE.render()**